-Oasis Property Insurance Services Ltd is authorised and regulated by the Financial Conduct Authority with FCA Register number 443943.
+Oasis Property Insurance Services Limited is authorised and regulated by the Financial Conduct Authority with FCA Register number FRN 443943.

 We may at times act on behalf of the insurer under a delegated authority agreement whereby we are able to quote or issue policy documentation on their behalf.
 Where we recommend a policy with an insurer where we act under a delegated authority agreement we will advise you of this.

-We are a subsidiary of Global Risk Partners Limited which controls a number of insurance intermediaries.
+We are a subsidiary of Global Risk Partners Limited (GRP) which owns a number of insurance intermediaries.
 We may sometimes approach other group companies to provide quotes and may recommend their products if they are assessed to meet your needs.
 We will tell you if this is the case.

 Further information about compensation scheme arrangements is available from the FSCS, via their website, www.fscs.org.uk or calling them on 020 7892 7300.